 For an appointment call: (641) 622-1170 | 1314 South Stuart Street, Suite B | Sigourney, Iowa 52591

-Keokuk County Medical Clinic provides quality healthcare to infants, children, adolescents, adults, and geriatrics.
+Sigourney Medical Clinic provides quality healthcare to infants, children, adolescents, adults, and geriatrics.
 Our providers also care for those in nursing home facilities.

 Each patient is very important to us, and we wish to provide compassionate and expedient medical care as well as valuable patient education.
 Improving our quality of care can only be done by receiving constructive input from our patients.
 We encourage your feedback on how we are doing.
 Comments about your visit can be left at the front desk, mailed to the clinic, or left with a staff member.
 You may also receive a patient satisfaction survey in the mail.
 Please fill it out honestly and return using the postage paid envelope included.
 Your anonymous response will help us continue to make Keokuk County Medical Clinic better and improve the care you receive.